onespacemedia/styleguide/README.md

 - Run `docsify init ./styleguide`, then `docsify serve styleguide`

 A web server will be spawned on port 3000.
 As you edit the README.md it will automatically refresh on the front-end.

+# Consistency

+To quote PEP8,

+> A style guide is about consistency.
+Consistency with this style guide is important.
+Consistency within a project is more important.
+Consistency within one module or function is the most important.

+As the current set of rules evolved over time, many older projects will not be conformant with them.
+If you find yourself revisiting an older project. it is more important to stay consistent with the rest of that project than it is to enforce these rules.

+There is one exception to this: *Do not escalate CSS nesting specifity wars.* This harms maintainability further down the line.
+If you possibly can, create a new, non-conflicting class for any new components that you add.

 # CSS guidelines